CAN YOU MAKE SMOOTHIES IN A FOOD PROCESSOR?

 When using your food processor to make a smoothie, you’ll want to remember to stick to the order of the steps above.
 A food processor works differently than a blender, so the consistency and overall thickness of your smoothie will depend greatly on the order of your ingredients.

 For a smoothie that has more of a cool, refreshing profile, work with frozen fruit.
 Food processor blades don’t spin fast enough to crush ice effectively, but if you still want that creamy texture, freezing your fruit is a great way to achieve this result.
 Strawberries, blueberries and bananas are especially good for freezing.
+Your food processor can also turn frozen fruit into nice cream, a dairy-free alternative to ice cream.

 If you want to make a big batch of smoothie for back-to-back days of nourishing breakfasts, it’s better to do it in smaller batches so you don’t overfill your food processor.
 Your ingredients won’t mix as well if the work bowl is overcrowded, which is why you should also slightly crush any of the bulkier pieces of fruit, and give a rough chop to all the greens.
 Your smoothie should be jam-packed with goodness, your food processor shouldn’t.